What is Hypnotherapy Used For

-Lack of self-worth generates terrible habits such as smoking and alcohol intake.
+Lack of self-worth generates terrible habits.
 Depression and anxiety can easily kick in, and you may see yourself as a failure.
 Lack of self-esteem is attributed to many factors.
 Reasons may include past failures, lack of purpose, perfectionism, comparison with others or bitterness.

 A therapist helps you to regain control over your mind and tune it to speak positive affirmations.
 The therapist will softly suggest activities that will help you better yourself.
 He may use questions and messages to unlearn negative beliefs and replace them with a positive mindset.

 Post-traumatic stress disorder (PSTD) is a severe mental disorder caused by witnessing or undergoing a terrible event.
 PSTD is common in people who have served in the military.
 Flashbacks of vivid images or events replaying within the mind can cause intense trauma and distress.

 People suffering from PSTD are easily irritable at the sight of anything that reminds them of the traumatic event.
 PSTD could result in reckless and destructive behaviours.
 There is usually a feeling of guilt, anger and self-blame for what occurred.

 Hypnotherapy help patients to understand their helplessness during the occurrence.
 The program allows veterans to bring back control and how to avoid and counter common triggers.
 The sessions enable PSTD patients to understand the events that fuel the condition.

 vi.
 Relationship or Work or Family Conflict Resolution